 Anterior Hip Replacement

 In this approach, an incision is made at the front of the hip.
 This allows your surgeon to reach the joint by separating the muscles rather than cutting them.
 Only about 15 percent of U.S. hospitals have the expertise and technology to offer an anterior hip replacement.
 UC San Diego Health is sought out for these muscle-sparing surgeries and performs more of these procedures than any hospital in the region.
-Anterior hip replacements are performed by Francis Gonzales, MD.
+Anterior hip replacements are performed by Francis Gonzales, MD and Joseph Mitchell, MD.

 Posterior Hip Replacement